NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 ## Where to go for help

 Report problems to the computer services staff by sending email to helpdesk.
-The computer services have staff on call from 8am to 8pm on weekdays, and until 5pm on Saturdays.
+The computer services have staff on call from 0800 hrs to 2000 hrs on weekdays, and until 1700 hrs on Saturdays.
 If your machine is on fire you can phone 6420 as well, but this is only for crises, and you should anyway also log the complaint to helpdesk.
 For institute-wide problems like network outages, the reception has contact numbers for the System Administrators.
 Please report major outages to the reception desk at any time of day or night, any day of the week.

  ------------------------------ ----------------------
- Helpdesk                       helpdesk@ncbs.res.in
+ Helpdesk                       <helpdesk@ncbs.res.in>
- System administrator           Prasanta Kumar Baruah (prasanta@ncbs.res.in) Computer Committee             Krushnamegh, Gaiti Hasan, Ramkumar, Shannon
+ System administrator           Prasanta Kumar Baruah <prasanta@ncbs.res.in>
+ Computer Committee             Krushnamegh, Gaiti Hasan, Ramkumar, Shannon
  ------------------------------ ---------------------------------------------

-# Helpdesk System
+# Helpdesk System {#helpdesk_system}

 For many campus services, you can ask for support through a computerized helpdesk system which keeps track of your requests and ensures they are